Tourist Visa – United States of America (USA)

-Spouse immigration and Dependent Immigration
+Spouse Immigration and Dependent Immigration

-In America, visa applications in either the B1 or B2 classes are not regarded as potential routes to permanent residency or US citizenship; they are specifically designed for temporary visits to fulfil a pre-determined purpose.
-Spouses and dependents cannot obtain a B1 visa to accompany the principle holder, but they may be able to secure a B2 in order to do so.
+In America, visa applications in either the B1 or B2 classes are not regarded as potential routes to permanent residency or US citizenship; they are specifically designed for temporary visits to fulfill a pre-determined purpose.
+Spouses and dependents cannot obtain a B1 visa to accompany the principal holder, but they may be able to secure a B2 in order to do so.
 In cases where a B2 holder’s dependents are applying to join the principle, they must qualify for and obtain their own grant.

 Additional Information – B1 in lieu of H1B

-In limited circumstances a B1 visa may be granted “in lieu” of an H1-B. This may occur where the work in question would normally require an H1B visa but the applicant’s salary is paid by a non-US source.
+In limited circumstances, a B1 visa may be granted “in lieu” of an H1-B. This may occur where the work in question would normally require an H1B visa but the applicant’s salary is paid by a non-US source.
 Where visas of this kind are issued, the requirements are.

 The applicant must be permanently employed and paid by a company outside the